Angelinaaaaaaaaaaaa/Side-Analysis-2023-of-League-Of-Legends/README.md

 The graph indicates a notable impact of leagues on the missing datas, which the majority of missing data are concentrated in China.
 ### Permutation Test for missingness data
 We want to run a permutation test to suppport my assumption above

-## Hypothesis Testing and Permutation

 #### Null Hypothesis ($H_0$​):

-The Data is Not Missing At Random
+The Data is Not Missing At Random, and the missing data are depended on the leagues.

 #### Alternative Hypothesis ($H_1$​):

 The Data is Missing At Random

 #### Test Statistic:
+We use the Total Variation Distance (TVD) to see the difference between the missing rate of the leagues in China and leagues not in China.
+#### Significance Level:

+We choose a significance level of α=0.05.

+#### Resulting p-value:

+p = 0.3116
+#### Conclusion:

+Given that the p-value is equal to 0.3116, which is greater than the chosen significance level of α=0.05, we reject the null hypothesis $H_0$ in favor of the alternative hypothesis $H_1$.
+This rejection signifies the correlations between missing data and leagues.
+Therefore, we have substantial evidence to believe that the Missing Data are not missing by random.

+<iframe src="assets/" width=800 height=600 frameBorder=0></iframe>

+### Imputation
+Given that the missing data for "heralds" is considered part of the natural resources category, we will proceed with imputation to facilitate further analysis.
+#### The method for imputation:
+In light of the absence of any available data on "heralds" in the LPL and LDL leagues, and recognizing the limitations for imputation, we have opted to randomly assign either 1 or 0 to the missing values.
+This approach is designed to minimize the impact of missingness on our subsequent analysis.

 ## Hypothesis Testing and Permutation